nadeemlab/SPT/README.md

 In the column header that appears, click `>`.
 The **spatial metrics** dropdown appears.
 Click `v` to show the available metrics.
 Choose **cell-to-cell proximity**.
 After the metric is finished computing, click the column header **cell-to-cell proximity** and the two cohorts **1** and **2** to perform a univariate comparison.

+This metric is the average number of **Naive cytotoxic T cells** appearing within a specified radius of given **T helper antigen-experienced** cells.
+It measures generally how common it is to find cells of one phenotype in close proximity to those of another phenotype.
+There are several other metrics available, of various degrees of statistical sophistication, many computed using the [Squidpy](https://squidpy.readthedocs.io/en/stable/) package.
+These are explained in more detail in the [API documentation](#api-reference).

 ![alt](docs/image_assets/f11.png)

 ![alt](docs/image_assets/f12.png)